astronomyk/ScopeSim_FDR_Docs/SPIE_2020_paper/rst/4_scopesim_architecture.rst

 The Source objects (A, E) are supplied by the user.
 These contain a 2+1D description of the on-sky target(s).
 The spatial (2D) information is stored either as tables (collection of point sources) or as ImageHDU objects (for extended objects).
-Each of the spatial ``fields`` must be accompanied by one or more unique spectrum.
+Each of the spatial "fields" must be accompanied by one or more unique spectrum.
 There need not be a one-to-one relationship between the spatial and spectral inputs.
 Multiple spatial fields can reference a single spectrum.
 In doing so, ScopeSim can vastly reduce the amount of data that needs to be processed.